pszczesnowicz/SDC-P13-Capstone-Drive-Directive/README.md

 We have gone through three implementaions for this module.
 First, we implemented it with /vehicle/traffic_lights topic from simulator.
 It has both color and position of traffic lights.
 It helped us to develop and test solution.

 Second, we implemented a HSV classifier to detect image of red light.
 We get poistions of stop lines from the provided config files.
 When an image comes in, image_cb callback function is invoked to process a image.
-If the state sustains more three threshold count, we publish waypoint index of the corresponding stop line for red light to /traffic_waypoint.
+If the state sustains more than three count threshold, we publish the waypoint index of the corresponding stop line of red light to /traffic_waypoint.
 Otherwise, we publish -1 to /traffic_waypoint.

 Third, we use a Convolutional Neural Network (CNN) to train and predicate traffic light color.